tmastersmart/pi-talk/README.md

 on the pi type 'espeak --voices' to get a list

-send a message using the option in the driver then run bash talk2.sh  and it should speak
+send a message using the option in the driver then run bash talk.sh  and it should speak

-select PLAY 1 and it should set 1.mp3 to play bash talk2.sh should play 1.mp3
+select PLAY 1 and it should set 1.mp3 to play bash talk.sh should play 1.mp3

-Create a chron to run every min and load bash talk2.sh
+Create a chron to run every min and load bash talk.sh

-or open a terminal and type 'watch -n 10 /home/pi/talk2.sh'
+or open a terminal and type 'watch -n 10 /home/pi/talk.sh'

-You also need to add a log rotation for /home/pi/talk.log
+You also need to add a log rotation for /var/www/html/talk.log

 Webmin is recomended with it you can set up log rotation and start up options using a web interface. https://www.webmin.com/deb.html

-The webserver needs permission to read from /home/pi/Music and write to /home/pi It should have access if it was installe by pi home but if it cant do this and you see no log in home go to webmin access user www-data and add it to group root.
+The webserver needs permission to read from /home/pi/Music and /home/pi if it cant do this and you see no log go to webmin access user www-data and add it to group root.

 You may modify espeak command the docs are here